mlstyszynski/techfest/README.md

 Spine3-re is deployed in DC-2 in a pure IP routed mode - connected to Spine1-re/Spine2-re underlay using eBGP based routing.

-The ultimate goes of the lab section 1 is to deliver:
+The ultimate goal of the lab section 1 is to deliver:
  - L2 communication between CE1 (VNI-5100) and CE2 (VNI 5100)
  - L3 inter-vni communication CE-1 VNI-5100 to CE-2 VNI-5101
  - L3 communication between the DC-1 and DC-2 CE3 connected hosts (emulated by irb.250)